top of page

 Subsequently, I was awarded a post-doctoral JSPS Fellowship and was hosted by Dr. Sugihara at Tokyo Medical and Dental University to conduct brain-wide examinations of long-range axonal trajectories in their entirety, in order to access neural circuits in detail.

-In 2017, I transitioned back to California to pursue my research goal of bridging neural circuit plasticity and behavior at The Scripps Research Institute.
-Currently, I am a Staff Scientist in the Department of Neuroscience investigating activity-based interrogations of groups of neurons - neuronal ensembles and engram cells - within discrete circuits to link activation of neurocircuits by environmental cues with drug-seeking behavior.
-I have a K01 grant from NIDA to study the control of opioid-motivated approach and avoidance behavior by neuronal ensembles.
+In 2018, I transitioned to the Scripps Research Institute to pursue bridging neural circuit plasticity and behavior.
+Currently, I am a Staff Scientist in the Department of Neuroscience investigating activity-based interrogations of groups of neurons - neuronal ensembles and engram cells - within discrete circuits to link activation of neurocircuits by environmental and contextual stimuli with maladaptive behavior.
+Overall, my research goal is to establishes the neurobiological alterations that link the conditioned incentive value of substance-associated contexts and their role in exacerbating drug seeking, research work that is being extended to other types of maladaptive behavior, more generally, including systems that regulate fear-conditioning, anxiety disorders, traumatic avoidance learning, and possibly predatory behavior.
+I have a K01 grant from NIDA to study the control of opioid-motivated approach and avoidance behavior by neuronal ensembles and engrams.

 A full list of my publications can be found here.